THE SCIENCE BEHIND A

 The more complete the list of requirements, the easier it becomes to know the limitations and preferences that should be followed, like the style, colors, focus, etc.

 The process can then begin with some sketches.
 Honestly, I suggest going to pencil and paper.
 Sit down with your answered questionnaire and then start sketching freely.
 Clear your mind of anything else, and let it go.
 This first stage can produce interesting approaches.
 I highly recommend staying away from Google!
 You don’t just want to clone something someone else did, do you?
-It would completely go against the process you started: Ansolution to a case.
+It would completely go against the process you started: An UNIQUE solution to a UNIQUE case.

 Once you have done some sketching (including fonts, etc), go through those sketches, and curate what you like best.